Oswego Fire Protection District seeks discovery recount for tax referendum

 Meanwhile, the fire district board and staff will explore options for making changes to maintain the level of service that residents expect, Cornish said.

-If the discovery recount does not produce evidence that would justify seeking a full recount, Cornish believes the fire district trustees will make a third attempt with yet another referendum.
+If the discovery recount does not produce evidence that would justify seeking a full recount, Cornish said he believes the fire district trustees will make a third attempt with yet another referendum.

 “I believe they will.
 It’s just so close,” Cornish said.